 7. Complete the Work Experience Form .

-8. Obtain a minimum $100,000 surety bond.
+8. A minimum $100,000 surety bond is required for licensure.
 The bond covers the main office and an addendum is required for any branch offices and requires an additional $100,000 bond.
 The name of the principal (applicant) must match exactly as the full legal name of the applicant.

 |Principal Amount Required||Amount of Residential Mortgage Loans Serviced|